Skip to content

 The Minack Theatre

 The Minack Theatre is an extraordinary open-air venue carved into the granite cliffs above Porthcurno in Cornwall, overlooking the turquoise expanse of the Atlantic Ocean.
-Created almost single-handedly by Rowena Cade in the 1930s, the theatre is a stunning feat of imagination and determination.
-Its tiered stone seating, dramatic coastal backdrop, and vibrant gardens make it one of the most visually breathtaking performance spaces in the world.
+Created almost single-handedly by Rowena Cade in the 1930s, the theatre is a remarkable feat of determination.
+Its tiered stone seating carved from the cliff, the sea as a backdrop 200 feet below, and vibrant gardens make it one of the most visually arresting performance spaces in Britain.

 From spring through autumn, the Minack hosts an impressive calendar of live performances, including Shakespearean classics, modern plays, musicals, and concerts—all staged under the open sky.
 Even outside showtimes, the theatre welcomes daytime visitors who can explore its terraces, learn about its remarkable history, and marvel at the panoramic sea views.
 A visit to the Minack is not just a cultural outing—it’s a memorable encounter with creativity, nature, and Cornish heritage.